CERTCC/VINCE/README.md

 # VINCE

-VINCE is the Vulnerability INformation and Coordination Environment developed and used by the CERT Coordination Center to improve coordinated vulnerability disclosure.
+[VINCE] (https://kb.cert.org/vince/) is the Vulnerability Information and Coordination Environment developed and used by the CERT Coordination Center to improve coordinated vulnerability disclosure.

 ## Documentation